MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/nettxqueue/nf-nettxqueue-nettxqueuegetdemux8021p.md

 ## -returns

-Returns the 802.1p priority information associated with a transmit queue.
+Returns the 802.1p priority information associated with this transmit queue.

 ## -remarks